samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

 The `denismakogon/gocv-alpine:3.4.2-buildstage` base image consists of Alpine 3.7, FFMPEG 4.0, Golang 1.10, OpenCV 3.4.2, and OpenCV 3.4.2 contrib packages required by GoCV.
 A multistage build is performed to minimize runtime image size.
 Hence, the compiled binary is copied from the build-stage into a basic runtime base image `denismakogon/gocv-alpine:3.4.2-runtime` consisting of Alpine 3.7.

 The `goproducerrtsp` service is started by running `docker-compose up` on the following Docker-compose.yml file.
-To enable internal Docker communication between `goproducerrtsp` and `kafka` containers, the `KAFKAPORT` address is set to `kafka:29092`.
+To enable internal Docker communication between `goproducerrtsp` and `kafka` containers, set the `KAFKAPORT` address to `kafka:29092`.

 ```yml
 version: '3'